 12. Hilton Head Island – South Carolina

-Hilton Head, South Carolina is one of the most popular vacation islands in the U.S. The Atlantic Coast island is famous for its golf courses and 12 miles of pristine sandy beaches.
+Hilton Head in South Carolina is one of the most popular vacation islands in the U.S. The Atlantic Coast island is famous for its golf courses and 12 miles of pristine sandy beaches.
 Discover golf courses, arts and culture, luxury resorts, and Lowcountry cuisine.

-Check out sites such as the Harbour Town Lighthouse and Museum, Pinckney Island National Wildlife Refuge, and the Coastal Discovery Museum.
+Check out sites like the Harbour Town Lighthouse and Museum, Pinckney Island National Wildlife Refuge, and the Coastal Discovery Museum.

 For a relaxing and luxurious stay, consider the Sonesta Resort – Hilton Head.
 It has a bar, meeting and event space, on-site dining, free Wi-Fi, two swimming pools, and a full-service spa.
 The Van Der Meer Tennis & Shipyard Golf Course is across the road.